ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/01-Lexing-and-Parsing.md

 |     `-IntegerLiteral 0x14002dd80 <col:39> 'int' 0
 ```

-This corrolates directly to the linguistic syntax tree we created from the sentance earlier.
+This corrolates directly to the linguistic syntax tree we created from the english sentance earlier.

 ---